 In Luxembourg, commercial companies are governed by the law on commercial companies, dated 10 August 1915, as amended (Law 1915).
-Only the most commonly used forms of commercial companies in Luxembourg will be covered in this article:
+Only the société anonyme (public liability company) (SA) and the société à responsabilité limitée (private limited liability company) (Sàrl), which are the most commonly used form of commercial companies in Luxembourg, will be covered in this article.